RandomEngy/VidCoder/index.md

 VidCoder is free software.
 If you like VidCoder and want to express your appreciation, please [donate to the Against Malaria Foundation](http://givewell.org/international/top-charities/AMF).
 It's one of the most effective charities in the world.

 ## Other info
-VidCoder is built on .NET 4 Client Profile/WPF in C#.
+VidCoder is built on .NET 4.6/WPF in C#.
 It runs on the 64-bit versions of Windows 7, 8, 10, Vista, Server 2008 and Server 2012.

 The VidCoder UI (and C# interop) is written by RandomEngy.